Net revenue retention (NRR)

 • NRR includes expansions (upsells and cross-sells), making it a growth indicator.

-A company can have a high NRR even with some churn if the upsells outweigh the losses.
+• A company can have a high NRR even with some churn if upsells and expansions outweigh the losses.

 Net revenue retention benchmarks